 Base notes: Incense, Vetiver, Cedar, Sandalwood, Patchouli, Labdanum and White Musk

 Commes des Garçons - Gosha Rubchinskiy

 This unisex scent has been designed to reflect that, with notes of rubber and tar, yet with fresh hints of mandarin and blue chamomile.
-This is certainly a fragrance for casual weekend looks.
+This is certainly one of the best men's colognes for casual weekend looks.

 Byredo - Sunday Cologne